qustavo/dotsql/README.md

 ```

 Notice that every query has a name tag (`--name:<some name>`),
-this will be helpful for referring to a specific query
+this is needed to be able to uniquely identify each query

-Then you should be able to run something like:
+inside dotsql.

+With your sql file prepared, you can load it up and start utilizing your queries:

 ```go
 // Get a database handle